KodoPengin/GameIndustry-hosts-Template/README.md

 This unique hosts offer an enhanced privacy to protect users from tracking, spyware, malware, advertising and redirections in games, on websites and in regulary programs.

+# Notice to Valve Corporation's GDS connections - Oct.
+2021
+This service seems to be finally obsolete.
+Entries can be ignored for now.
+I try to delete them step by step and re-check related products again.

 # Host versions
 - Main Template: software, websites, drivers, technology companys, gaming clients, games and more
 - Gaming Mini-Template: Blocked most common game analytics, spyware and advertising services in PC games.
 Nothing else